 Your vet can help you figure out if something is wrong with your Great Dane or if they are just starting to slow down a little more because of their age.

-It’s important to call out that you should be looking for changes to sleep patterns.
+It’s important to point out that you should be looking for changes in sleep patterns.
 You can fully expect even healthy Great Danes to sleep plenty, especially if they are puppies.

 For more information about caring for a Great Dane, please consider taking a look at my book “The Great Dane Puppy Handbook“.